 But this begs the question – how much is too much?
 Is there a way you can go overboard with making your content too humorous?
 How can you best insert it into your blog?

-The How – Help yourself or your content writing service with these tips.
+The How – Help yourself or your content writing services company with these tips.

 So you know why humor is good for your blog – but how should you go about making it funny?